MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/acxcircuit/nf-acxcircuit-acxfactorycircuitinitassigncategories.md

 title: AcxFactoryCircuitInitAssignCategories
 ms.date: 08/18/2021
 targetos: Windows
-description: TBD - The AcxFactoryCircuitInitAssignCategories function assigns an array of GUIDS that are KSCATERGORY entries, that are used during Acx Circuit Factory initialization.
+description: The AcxFactoryCircuitInitAssignCategories function assigns an array of GUIDS that are KSCATERGORY entries, that are used during Acx Circuit Factory initialization.
 prerelease: true
 req.assembly:
 req.construct-type: function